2011 Christchurch earthquake: Central city

-Damage occurred to many older buildings, particularly those with unreinforced masonry and those built before stringent earthquakes codes were introduced.
+Damage occurred to many older buildings, particularly those with unreinforced masonry and those built before stringent earthquake codes were introduced.
 On 28 February 2011, the Prime Minister announced that there would be an inquiry into the collapse of buildings that had been signed off as safe after the previous earthquake on 4 September 2010, "to provide answers to people about why so many people lost their lives."

 Of the 3,000 buildings inspected within the four avenues which bound the central business district by 3 March 2011, 45% had been given red or yellow stickers to restrict access because of the safety problems.
 Many heritage buildings were given red stickers after inspections.
 As of February 2015, there had been 1240 demolitions within the bounds of the four avenues since the September 2010 earthquakes.

 The six-storey Canterbury Television (CTV) building collapsed in the earthquake, leaving only its lift shaft standing, which caught fire.
 115 people died in the building, which housed a TV station, a medical clinic and an English language school.
 On 23 February police decided that the damage was not survivable, and rescue efforts at the building were suspended.
 Fire-fighting and recovery operations resumed that night, later joined by a Japanese search and rescue squad.
 Twelve Japanese students from the Toyama College of Foreign Languages died in the building collapse.
 A government report later found that the building's construction was faulty and should not have been approved.

-The four-storey Pyne Gould Guinness (PGC) House on Cambridge Terrace, headquarters of Pyne Gould Corporation, collapsed, with 18 casualties.
+The five-storey PGC Building (Pyne Gould Corporation House) on Cambridge Terrace, headquarters of Pyne Gould Corporation, collapsed, with 18 casualties.
 On Wednesday morning, 22 hours after the quake, a survivor was pulled from the rubble.
 The reinforced concrete building had been constructed in 1963–1964.

 The Forsyth Barr Building survived the earthquake but many occupants were trapped after the collapse of the stairwells, forcing some to abseil out after the quake.
 Search of the building was technically difficult for USAR teams, requiring the deconstruction of 4-tonne stair sets, but the building was cleared with no victims discovered.